th2-net/th2-cr-converter/README.md

 __Returns:__

-List of converted `Th2Resource` objects
+List of converted `Th2Resource` objects.

+*Note:* You can convert JSON format to YAML with [this online tool](https://onlineyamltools.com/convert-json-to-yaml), and make it more readable with [linter](http://www.yamllint.com/) if necessary.

 __Response body example:__